the-events-calendar/product-taskmaster/README.md

 }
 ```

-To run eslint, you'll need to provide a `--filePath` flag to tell gulp where to look.
+To run ESLint, you'll need to provide a `--filePath` flag to tell gulp where to look.
 An example might look like:

 ```